 - Fostering a sense of achievement and success.

-Our Forest School is on-site provision for Year 7 and Year 8 students.
-In Forest School students develop confidence and self-esteem through hands-on learning experiences in a woodland environment.
+Our Forest School is on-site provision for all students.
+In forest school, students develop confidence and self-esteem through hands-on learning experiences in a woodland environment.
 Students take part in activities such as: